 We're delighted to announce the RICS Project of the Year 2019, North East — the Beacon of Light in Sunderland - along with the winners and highly commended for the RICS Awards 2019, North East.

-Over 55 of the North East's most impressive and community beneficial property schemes battled it out for top honours at the annual RICS Awards, North East.
-Veteran BBC TV news presenter, Alex Lovell hosted this year’s ceremony – supported by headline sponsor, Sika Sarnafil - held at the Marriott Hotel, Gosforth Park in Newcastle on 20 April.
+A diverse range of the North East's most impressive and community beneficial property schemes battled it out for top honours at the annual RICS Awards, North East, which were supported by headline sponsor, Sika and held at the Civic Centre in Newcastle.

 Sponsored by Forbo Flooring Systems

 Originally the Turk's Head Hotel, 71 Grey Street is a Grade II listed building in Newcastle's Grainger Town.
 It was converted in the 1980s into Barclays Bank's North East Headquarters but had fallen into a state of disrepair.
 The building has been transformed by The Hanro Group and Ryder Architecture into state-of-the-art offices for a variety of users, giving the property a new lease of life and securing its future for years to come.

 RICS judges were impressed with the innovative design used throughout, including the boutique entrance and the clever use of exposed services, enabling the developers to achieve top rents, with the offices now fully let.

 Activities and initiatives at Sunderland's newest sports, community and education facility include the Beacon of Light School, for students marginalised from mainstream education, walking football and netball games, Bring It On! – an interactive showcase of engineering careers, along with toddler play groups, and an NHS Veterans' Mental Health Service.